as16x/2023-Midium-Risk-Findings-Sherlock/Sherlock/Sentiment/IssueM-4.md

 The bug could be leveraged by malicious actors to take advantage of the sequencer downtime.

 ### Vulnerability Detail
 The new GLPOracle is used the get the the price of GLP.
-There is no check that the sequencer is down:
+There is no check that the sequencer is down:<br>
 https://github.com/sherlock-audit/2023-01-sentiment/blob/main/oracle/src/gmx/GLPOracle.sol#L47
 ```Solidity
     function getEthPrice() internal view returns (uint) {